If fashion rules are to be followed, then a black suit seems like a natural, versatile choice for your wardrobe, right? Not exactly.

 Because solid black without texture comes off as intense, you shouldn’t pair it with a dress shirt that matches it head for head.
 Whether you’re going classic or opting for a French cuff, the rules are:

-- Always wear a light-colored shirt with a black suit.
-White is often the default shade due to its familiarity, but in recent years, a range of pastels, be it pink, light blue, or even a pale yellow, add to the variety.
+- Light-colored shirt: White is often the default shade due to its familiarity, but in recent years, a range of pastels, be it pink, light blue, or even a pale yellow, add to the variety.

-- What about a black suit with a black shirt?
-These days, monochrome dressing is back in.
+- Black shirt: These days, monochrome dressing is back in.
 However, you still need to break up the silhouette.
 In this arrangement, create a subtle contrast through fabric textures or finishes: for instance, a velvet suit with a cotton dress shirt, or a wool suit with a glossy shirt underneath.

 In all instances, you can’t go wrong with a medium-spread structured collar, whether with a tie or completely open.
 However, due to “dressing down” suits, you can make yours a bit more casual with a fine-knit sweater, mock-neck, or even a fitted T-shirt underneath.